WhiteO/rp/README.md

 RP
 ======
-A Web service for capturing packages from 1C: Enterprise Configuration Repository Server with using the [Pcap4J library](http://www.pcap4j.org/)
+A Web service for capturing packets from 1C: Enterprise Configuration Repository Server with using the [Pcap4J library](http://www.pcap4j.org/)

 Contents
 --------